Note: all bus fares increasing again from 12 April 2026, see fare increases. This page reflects the new fare structure.

 Multi-journey tickets

 As an alternative to paying for single tickets each time that you travel, there is a selection of multi-journey tickets, although the selection has been much reduced from 29 September 2024.
-Gone are the 5-day bundle for all-Cornwall, or town zones or for under-19s; gone also are most of the monthly tickets; also the family all-week ticket has gone.
+Gone are the 5-day bundle for all-Cornwall, or town zones or for under-19s; gone also are most of the monthly tickets, although now being resurrected as 4 week subscriptions; also the family all-week ticket has gone.

 What we are left with is:

-Cornwall All Day family tickets: a family ticket entitles 2 adults plus an unlimited number of children (in this case, children are classified as under 16) to travel on one ticket across Cornwall for £16.
+Cornwall All Day family tickets: a family ticket entitles 2 adults plus an unlimited number of children (in this case, children are classified as under 16) to travel on one ticket across Cornwall.
 These tickets can be purchased from the driver or through a bus operator app.
+The price from 12 April 2026 will be £20.

 Town Zones